EntrustCorporation/cps/entrust.md

 The CA or RA rejects any Certificate application that cannot be verified.
 The CA may also reject a Certificate application if the CA believes that issuing the Certificate could damage or diminish the CA’s reputation or business including the Entrust business.

-**SSL, Client Authentication and EV SSL Certificates**
+**OV TLS, EV TLS, Client Authentication Certificates**

-The CAs do not issue SSL,EV SSL, or Client Authentication Certificates containing Internal Names or Reserved IP Addresses.
+The CAs do not issue OV TLS, EV TLS, or Client Authentication Certificates containing Internal Names or Reserved IP Addresses.

-**EV SSL, EV Code Signing and Verified Mark Certificates**
+**EV TLS, EV Code Signing and Verified Mark Certificates**

 Certificate issuance approval requires authentication by two separate Validation Specialists.
 The second Validation Specialist cannot be the same individual who collected the authentication documentation and originally approved the Certificate application.
 The second Validation Specialist reviews the collected information and documents for discrepancies or details that require further explanation.
 If the second Validation Specialist has any concerns about the application, the second Validation Specialist may require additional explanations and documents.
 If satisfactory explanations and/or additional documents are not received within a reasonable time, the CA or RA may reject the Certificate application and notify the Applicant accordingly.